RaphaelZH/DataCamp_Study_Notes_EN/README.md

         §1.1.4 Deeper networks

-    §1.2 Optimizing a neural network with backward propagation
+    §1.2 Optimizing a Neural Network with Backward Propagation

         §1.2.1 The need for optimization